 She immediately lost it.

 She tried to scream again but it only came out as muffled protests.
 Breathing as deeply as she could with his hand still covering her Kagome attempted to calm her racing mind.
 After a few seconds of gathering herself she tried peering around Inuyasha to see if, well, whatever it was, was still there.
 As she was looking frantically she tried to calm herself.
 She had within that time convinced herself that she was probably just seeing things, and hearing things, and dreaming things too.

 As soon as she calmed down a little bit the bane of her existence, which she was currently blaming on her over active imagination, decided to re-appear.
 The silver haired figure, who was a good couple of inches taller than her friend currently holding her down, walked around Inuyasha.
 His beauty was almost as stunning as the armor on his body.
 Regal silk and a posture that screamed warrior overwhelmed her vision.
 The long silver hair tied up in a high ponytail pulled the flowing silver from his face showing some of the healed scars around his neck.
 They were undoubtedly from the wars he had served in and did nothing to quell her fears in the moment.

 The creature was holding onto his pointed ears as he looked at her, "Now that hurt.
 Was there any particular reason for doing that?
 I mean, I know I'd dead and all but I do still have some hearing."

 The blankness that overwhelmed Kagome's mind with those words could have temporary stalled a planet.
 After re-gathering herself Kagome quickly decided that her imagination was going completely overboard here.
 Inuyasha's dead father was lecturing her about keeping her voice down.
-She chaotically looked around the camp site, trying to find at least one reassuring face among the bunch, but all she was given was a bunch of blank stares.
+She chaotically looked around the camp site, trying to find at least one reassuring face among the bunch, but all she was given was a bunch of confused stares.

 Kagome quickly realized that no one else could see this man.
 In that moment she realized just how crazy she must have become with all of her adventures and time travel catching up to her.
 She knew it would hit one day, one can only live in two different time periods and witness so much before they went completely insane but she at least thought it would come after Naraku's defeat.
 They were so close too, no more jewel shards to hunt down, just the evil half demon to kill.
 What, she couldn't have held out a little longer?
 If it was possible to feel disappointed with yourself for being crazy she was defiantly experiencing it.

 The figure that apparently only she could see finished walking over towards her, "I bet you think you are insane, don't you?
 While your life would probably be much simpler if I agreed with you, that is not the case.
 I am really here and only you can see or hear me."

-Maybe it was just her but she could have sworn his father had just said something like that for screaming at him.
+Maybe it was just her but she could have sworn his father had just said something incredibly similar for screaming at him.
 Nausea hit her full force as the real life dejavu became even more palpable.
 But the woman was determined to keep what she could of her sanity, to rationalize this moment into something productive and helpful.
 She could not betray her friends when so close to ending this crusade to rid the world of Naraku.
 She could not let them down and be weak.
 This thing was not Inuyasha's father, and while she didn't know what it was she was positive it couldn't be real.
 So in an effort to test reality she tried to gather what information she could.
 "Inuyasha…do you see anything…unusual?"

 His face went from confused to on the lookout in an instant.
 He sniffed the air and his previously flattened ears were on high alert, swishing every which way imaginable, "Why, you sense something?"